-Dayton’s most glamorous night of the year, the 2019 Dayton Art Institute Art Ball, is happening this weekend.
+Dayton’s most glamorous night of the year, the Dayton Art Institute Art Ball, was supposed to be happening this weekend.

 Holiday Ball, as the elegant evening was called when it was first held at the art museum on Dec.
 7, 1957, was originally organized by the Junior League of Dayton.
 The proceeds from the dinner dance were marked for the permanent purchasing funds of the museum.

 >> PHOTOS: Dayton Art Institute Art Ball 2019

 A newspaper story from the era heralding the upcoming ball painted a picture for guests who would be “dining in the galleries while surrounded by objects of art and paintings by the masters.”

 An orchestra from Cincinnati was hired to perform in the sculpture court “where bronzes by Picasso, Renoir and Degas will add excitement.”

 The Junior League-organized balls continued into the 1960s.
 Guests stepped into an “oriental garden of blossoming cherry trees lit by hundreds of pink lights” in 1963.
 That ball, called the “Night of Seventh Happiness,” transformed the Italian Renaissance architecture with wisteria blossoms, paper kites and cedar sprays.

 Women glided through the cloisters in colorful gowns while the men were dapper in formal wear.

 “Getting dressed up is good for the spirit,” Elton McDonald told a reporter that night.